mgely/my-website/content/publication/_index.md

   caption: ""
   image: ""
 ---
 Here I will try and explain in the simplest way possible some of my research highlights.
-For an exhaustive list of all my publications, visit my [Google Scholar profile](https://scholar.google.com/citations?user=Y3EbVooAAAAJ&hl=en).
+For an exhaustive list of all my publications, visit [my Google Scholar profile](https://scholar.google.com/citations?user=Y3EbVooAAAAJ&hl=en).

+&nbsp;